Balazs-D/Reports-Page/README.md

 By [Balazs Danyadi](mailto:balazs.danyadi@gmail.com)

-### 1. Install
+## Instructions

-- Clone or download the repository
+1. Clone or download the repository

 ```javascript
 git clone git@github.com:Balazs-D/elucidate-challenge.git
 ```

-- Get into the directory
+2. Get into the directory

 ```javascript
 cd elucidate-challenge
 ```

-Install dependencies using
+3. Install dependencies using

 ```javascript
 npm install
 ```

-- Run the application
+4. Run the application

 ```javascript
 cd elucidate-challenge
 npm start
 ```

+5. Navigate to app in [browser](http://localhost:3000)

-### 2. Used Technologies
+## Used Technologies

 - React.js
 - Styled Components
 - Axios

----

-### 3. Requirements
+## Requirements

 - Please create a page that will load that file in the browser and will display it in the table.
 - Table should contain the required fields.